 If you have to buy boxes, bubble wrap, storage bags, etc that is going to reduce your overall profit.
 The less you spend here the better!

 Make sure you keep your overall packaging as light and as small as possible.
-The more your items weighs and the larger they are, the higher the shipping cost.
+The more your items weigh and the larger they are, the higher the shipping cost.

 Try and find a package or box that SECURELY fits the item you are selling as closely as possible, with some room for protective wrapping like bubble wrap, newspapers, packing peanuts, etc.